alex-toy/CsharpDesignPatterns/README.md

 ## Builder Pattern

 The **Builder** design pattern is one of the **creational** design patterns.
 It is used in scenarios where the creation of an object becomes complex.
+You want to keep the **immutability** of an object and at the same time, be able to create the object with different set of attributes on different kinds of scenarios.

 <img src="/pictures/builder.png" title="builder"  width="800">